Six Beats for Blitzstein

 Don't Miss the Opera in the Pit

-This essay originally appeared in the Huffington Post on 3 September 2014.
+This essay originally appeared in the Huffington Post on 3 September 2014 in an earlier draft.
 You can read it there by clicking here.

 Most orchestras actually play mainly beneath the stage.
 Here is a pit orchestra arrayed in front of the proscenium.